qosf/qosf.org/qosf.org/qc_mentorship.md

 ### Application

 To take part in the program, you need to fill in an application form.
-Link to the application is available at the bottom of this page.
+Link to the application is available at the top and bottom of this page.

 ### Assessment task